bernard-ng/drc-ners-nlp/README.md

 docker compose build
 docker compose exec app bash
 ```
-s

 ## Data Processing

 This project includes a robust data processing pipeline designed to handle large datasets efficiently with batching,
 checkpointing, and parallel processing capabilities.
-step are defined in the `drc-ners-nlp/processing/steps` directory. and configuration to enable them is managed through
-the `drc-ners-nlp/config/pipeline.yaml` file.

 **Pipeline Configuration**